bc913/cc_arch_dp/architecture/ddd/DomainDrivenDesign.md

 # Domain Driven Design

 - [Domain Layer](DomainLayer.md)
+    - Entities & Value Objects & Aggregates
+    - Domain Events
+    - Domain Services
+- Application Layer
+    - Exceptions
+    - Services
+    - Interfaces to be implemented by the Infrastructure layer
 - Infrastructure Layer: Layer to fuel the system not binding the system to a specific product.
 Concrete details of technologies.
     - [Persistence](PersistenceLayer.md)
     - Logging & Tracing